 The best way to avoid experiencing reckless driving in Texas is to de-escalate any signs of road rage in others.
 If you feel an aggressive driver has turned their attention to you, try not to antagonize them further.
 Your priority should be your safety and the safety of any others in your vehicle.
 Instead of exchanging insults or threats, even if you’re angry that they tailgated you or are making rude gestures, stay calm and move out of their way.

 If you start to see road rage while the other driver is still in their car, back away by changing lanes or creating space between you and the other driver.
-This can also help you evade a crash if they suddenly turn in or change direction.
+This can also help you evade crashes if they suddenly turn in or change direction.

-What to Do If Reckless Driving Caused Your Accident
+What to Do If Reckless Driving Caused Your Accident: What Reckless Driving Laws Say

-If you were in an accident due to reckless driving in Texas, the first thing you should do is call law enforcement and seek medical help.
+If you were in an accident due to reckless driving in Texas, you should first call law enforcement and seek medical help.

 - A fine of up to $200